£6,000-£9,500Value

 TradingFloor

-The value of Andy Warhol’s Cats Named Sam IV 66 (unsigned) is estimated to be worth between £6,000 to £9,500.
-This lithograph, created in 1954, has not been available on the market within the last five years.
-Since its initial sale in October 2007, this work has been sold twice at auction.
+The value of Andy Warhol's Cats Named Sam IV 66 (unsigned) is estimated to be worth between £8,000 and £12,000.
+This lithograph print, created in 1954, is a rare artwork and has an auction history of two sales since its entry to the market in October 2007.
 The edition size of this artwork is limited to 190.

 Cats Named Sam IV 66 is part of the Cats Named Sam series, produced by Warhol in 1954 to accompany a book he published, 25 Cats Name (sic) Sam and One Blue Pussy.
 The inspiration for the book and ensuing print series was Warhol’s mother, Julia, who lived with him in his Manhattan apartment, along with her 25 cats (all of whom, bar one, were called Sam).
 One of 16 lithograph prints, Cats Named Sam IV 66 encapsulates the beginning of Warhol’s career as an artist and his development from a freelance commercial and children’s book illustrator to a renowned Pop artist.